James Atherton (settler): Personal life

 His youngest son Joseph, served in Sir William Phips’ unsuccessful expedition against the French in Quebec.
 In 1690 he was a member of Captain John Withington's Company of Dorchester, along with his neighbor, Benjamin Willard, as part of a 2000 strong militia.
 After a victory in the Battle of Port Royal during May 1690, they departed Boston in August for Quebec.
 Joseph died during, or in the aftermath of Battle of Quebec.

 According to some sources he chose to convey his lands in Lancaster to his eldest son, James (a weaver) in 1698.

 However, in 1704, both he and his two surviving sons, James and Joshua were ordered to strengthen their garrisons in Lancaster.

 Ancestry

 He was related to Major General Humphrey Atherton, who up until his death in 1661 was the most powerful military leader in the colony.
 It was Humphrey's father who owned land in the parish of Wigan.
 Humphrey sat on the General Court of the Massachusetts Bay Colony and was instrumental in getting the settlement of Lancaster incorporated as a town in 1652.

 Atherton Bridge, Massachusetts

 The sign commemorating Atherton Bridge states:

 Death

-Atherton died in Sherborn, Massachusetts on August 6, 1710, at the home of his only surviving daughter Deborah, wife of Captain Samuel Bullard.
+Atherton died in Sherborn, Massachusetts, on August 6, 1710, at the home of his only surviving daughter, Deborah, wife of Captain Samuel Bullard.

-He is buried at the Old South Cemetery in Sherborn, Massachusetts.
+He is buried at the Old South Cemetery in Sherborn.
 Probate occurred a few months after.
-His wife died 3 years later.
+His wife died three years later.